 (b) practising as a barrister or solicitor; or

-(c) registered as a broker under The Real Estate Brokers Act;
+(c) registered as a brokerage under The Real Estate Services Act;

 and the registrar may refuse to grant any registration or amendment which involves such sharing.

 When a registered mortgage salesperson ceases to be employed by the mortgage broker with whom he or she is registered, the mortgage broker shall immediately notify the registrar in writing and the notice shall state

 (a) the date on which the salesperson ceased to be employed; and